htchentyut/IndexPointerDetection/README.md

 # IndexPointerDetection

-index pointer detection based on dynamometer, lever, balance scale
+detected the index pointer of dynamometer, lever, balance scale